-Specification defined in Equation 1a in Annex 3: \p < 0.1; \\p < 0.05; \\\p < 0.01; 95% confidence intervals
+Specification defined in Equation 1a in Annex 3: p < 0.1; p < 0.05; p < 0.01; 95% confidence intervals

-90. There were no statistically significant differences observed in life satisfaction between children receiving school meals and those who did not (Figure 15).
+89. There were no statistically significant differences observed in life satisfaction between children receiving school meals and those who did not (Figure 15).
 Life satisfaction was measured using an adapted version of Diener et al.'s Satisfaction with Life Scale, including four statements along a six-point Likert scale.
-Life satisfaction was also measured using the Cantril Ladder, which measures responses on a scale from 0 to 10 (with 10 representing the best possible life for the respondent and 0 representing the worst possible life for the respondent) to the following question: "On which step of the ladder would you say you personally feel you stand at this time?".
+Life satisfaction was also measured using the Cantril Ladder, which measures responses on a scale from 0 to 10 (with 10 representing the best possible life for the respondent and 0 representing the worst possible life for the respondent and 0 representing the worst possible life for the respondent and 9 representing the worst possible life for the respondent) to the following question: "On which step of the ladder would you say you personally feel you stand at this time?".
 The inability to detect impacts on life satisfaction using the Cantril Ladder was at least partly due to the low variance in the responses, as 64 percent of children reported having a life satisfaction equal to 10.
 This result did not change when the analysis was disaggregated by gender.

-&lt;sup>55 Agency is measured using ten questions adapted from a shorter version of the Nowicki-Strickland Locus of Control Scale for Children.
+55 Agency is measured using ten questions adapted from a shorter version of the Nowicki-Strickland Locus of Control Scale for Children.

-Specification defined in Equation 1a in Annex 3: \p < 0.1; \\p < 0.05; \\\p < 0.01; 95% confidence intervals
+Specification defined in Equation 1a in Annex 3: p < 0.1; p < 0.05; p < 0.01; 95% confidence intervals